-NetApp revolutionises block storage to meet demands of modern workloads - CRN - India
+NetApp revolutionises block storage to meet Demands of modern workloads - CRN - India

 The new high-performance NetApp ASA A20, A30, and A50 systems make block storage available to companies of every size for mission-critical apps like databases and virtual machines.
 They are ideal for smaller deployments including remote or branch offices with a starting price as low as $25K.
 The NetApp ASA systems deliver:

-These new ASA systems will also be available in a FlexPod converged infrastructure, delivering additional benefits of simplified data centre operations and accelerated deployment of enterprise applications through pre-tested and validated architectures.
+These new ASA systems will also be available in a FlexPod converged infrastructure, delivering additional benefits of simplified data center operations and accelerated deployment of enterprise applications through pre-tested and validated architectures.

 NetApp is continuing to enhance the built-in cyber resiliency capabilities of its enterprise storage portfolio.
 Later this year, NetApp will release NetApp ONTAP® Autonomous Ransomware Protection with artificial intelligence (ARP/AI) for Block.
 This update will build on the existing capabilities of ARP/AI, the first real-time threat detection and response for NAS systems, expanding its cyber resiliency protections to SAN customers.